 Next, Click the Set Up button.

-On the next screen you’ll see something like the image below.
+Then on the next screen you’ll see something like the image below.
 Be sure to click the first option, for “I’m building a brand new site”.
 Then click Get Started.

 The next screen has you choose which domain name you want to use with this website.
 Click the drop-down menu and select the domain name you want to use with your new site.
 Then click Next.